Behruzbek044/OSProject/README.md

     };
     ```

-## Functions changed:
+## Modified Functions:

-  - `allocproc(void)` and `exec()`: allocproc is responsible for searching an empty process entry in ptable array while exec is responsible for executing it.
-Changes done: Initialized all the process meta data to 0 and all the addresses to 0xffffffff.
-If the NONE flag is not defined, exec creates a swap file for every process other than init and sh.
+  - `allocproc(void)` and `exec()`: `allocproc()` is responsible for searching an empty process entry in `ptable` array while `exec()` is responsible for executing it.
+Changes: These functions now initialize all the process meta data to 0 and all the addresses to 0xffffffff.
+If the NONE flag is not defined, `exec()` creates a swap file for every process other than init and sh.

-  - `allocuvm()`: Responsile for allocating the memory for the process.
-Changes done: while allocating changes, tracks if the number of pages in the physical memory exceeds 15.
-If so, calls the required paging scheme through the writePagesToSwapFile function and later updates the number of pages in the processes' meta data using the recordNewPage function.
-Also called in `sbrk()` system call to allow a process to allocate its own pages.
+  - `allocuvm()`: This function, responsible for allocating memory for the process, now tracks if the number of pages in physical memory exceeds 15.
+If it does, it calls the appropriate paging scheme through the writePagesToSwapFile function and updates the number of pages in the process's metadata using the recordNewPage function.

-  - `deallocuvm()`: deallocates from the physical memory and frees both the free_pages and the swap_file_pages arrays of the process it is called for.
+  - `deallocuvm()`: deallocates from the physical memory and frees both the `free_pages` and the `swap_file_pages` arrays of the process it is called for.
 Decreaments the counts of pages in both main memory and swap space.
-Also called by `sbrk()` system call when supplied with negtive # of pages to allow a process to deallocate its own pages.
+Also called by `sbrk()` system call, when supplied with negative # of pages to allow a process to deallocate its own pages.

-  - `fork() system call`: Copies the meta data of a process including swap_space_pages and free_pages arrays, # of pages in swap file and main memory to the child process.
-However, # page faults and # page swaps are not copied to the child.
-Creates a separate swap file for the child process to hold copies of the swapped out pages.
+  - `fork()` **system call**: This function now copies the metadata of a process, including `swap_space_pages` and `free_pages` arrays, number of pages in swap file and main memory, to the child process, but does not copy the number of page faults and page swaps to the child process.
+It also creates **a separate swap** file for the child process to hold copies of the swapped out pages.
 This is done to enable **copy-on-write**.
-The codelet for making swap file for child process is:
   ```c
   #ifndef NONE
     if(curproc->pid > 2)